menu

 Boyle Heights South is a densely urban neighborhood (based on population density) located in Los Angeles, California.

 Boyle Heights South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Boyle Heights South neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built before 1940.
+Many of the residences in the Boyle Heights South neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics